 First six miles downhills & flats.
 It’s Hammertime! – Bikes will leave through the main driveway of the park and turn right onto route 64.
 You’ll follow the same course as the sprint for the first two turns; a right onto Rt.
 64 out of the park and a right onto Tuttle Road.
 Tuttle becomes White Deer Rocks Road at the Cat Swamp junction.
 Then it’s a bit of a hairy descent, dropping away to the left down White Deer Rocks.
 (Instead of the ‘S’ turn on the sprint course, you will go down the hill, to the left) This is still White Deer Rocks Road.
 I ride this road often in training and I think it is safe to say that it requires brake usage.
 Please, DO NOT put your fellow competitors in jeopardy through this fast downhill section.
 There are a few turns on this descent, so be alert and ready to react.
 Slower descenders stay RIGHT and allow competitors to pass.
 We’ll most likely have traffic limited to only local residents through some of these side roads, but be alert for cars at all times.
 Officially, you will be sharing the road with cars for the entire course.

-It’s a slight uphill to the RIGHT onto Old Middle Road.
+It’s a slight uphill to the LEFT onto Old Middle Road.
 Volunteers will be in place to point the way and course markings will be in place.
-A left onto Middle Road Tnpk will bring you to Rt.
-6. RIGHT onto Route 6.
-LEFT onto Quassuk Rd.
-RIGHT onto Route 47.
+A RIGHT onto Pleasant St will bring you to the intersectin of Rt.
+6 / Rt 47 .
+STRAIGHT across intesection onto Route 47.

-Continue on Weekeepeemee Rd to a left onto Chohees.
+Continue on Weekeepeemee Rd to a LEFT onto Chohees Trail.
 Things should be breaking up pretty good by this point.
-Left off of Chohees onto Flanders Road.
-Another two miles to the Aid Station at Flanders and Rt.
+LEFT off of Chohees onto Flanders Road.
+Another two miles on Flanders and a RIGHT at the Rt.
 61 junction.
-Bottle hand off will be here at mile 15 on what is still a slight uphill section, making it easy to grab a bottle ‘on the fly’.
-Sports drink and water will be available.
-Do your best to thank our volunteers, no matter how bad you’re feeling.
+Do your best to thank our volunteers on course, no matter how bad you’re feeling.
 Things are getting better from here.

 Miles 15-19 – Time to Regroup – Right off of Flanders Rd onto Rt.
 61 at the top of the hill after the aid station.
 You’re heading back.
 Route 61 is 3.5 miles of reward for your efforts so far, net downhill to Rt.
 6. Be aware that the transfer station is open on Saturday morning and cars may be taking the left turn into the driveway there.